hum-ler/advent-of-rust-code-2023/README.md

 > I couldn't solve Day 8 Part 2.
 After looking up the strategy online, the trick is to realize (by inspecting the sequence) that for every case of A node, the mapping always cycles around after the Z node.
 Once you have the length of the sequences, you can calculate the multiple that is when all the Z nodes coincide.

 > [!note]
-> I couldn't solve Day 12 Part 1.
-Brute forcing takes too long (probably a couple of hours), whether it's converting to stars and bars, or substituting ?s with permutations of remaining #s.
+> I couldn't solve Day 12 Parts 1 & 2.
+For part 1, it turns out permutation takes longer than simply brute-forcing all combinations, which gave an answer fairly quickly (the bad patterns short-circuit the execution).

 > [!note]
 > I couldn't solve Day 14 Part 2.
 Running a billion cycles would take too long.
 Observing the total load value after a few hundred cycles, eventually the number starts looping around in the pattern: (96063, 96064, 96077, 96079, 96078, 96061, 96064).
 We use the value of 1000000000 mod 7 = 1000 mod 7 = 6 -- run just a thousand cycles here, which turns out to be 96061.